vyos/vyos-documentation/docs/contributing/build-vyos.rst

 .. code-block:: none

   $ git clone -b crux --single-branch https://github.com/vyos/vyos-build # For VyOS 1.2
-  $ git clone -b crux --single-branch https://github.com/vyos/vyos-build # For rolling release
+  $ git clone -b current --single-branch https://github.com/vyos/vyos-build # For rolling release

 For the packages required, you can refer to the ``docker/Dockerfile`` file in the repository_.
 The ``./configure`` script will also warn you if any